ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Assess existing processes: participants roles, team meetings, decision making, leadership style
 - Have a framework for deciding how decisions get made.
 Not all decisions should be made the same way (good insight for me)
   - E.g. We may need to alter team meetings.
 Make meetings smaller and more focused
-- Two key decision making approaches “consult and decide” and “build consensus”.
+- Two key decision making approaches "consult and decide" and "build consensus".
 Separating information gathering from evaluating and reaching closure, is consult and decide.
 When you seek both information and seek buy-in from everyone, then it’s build concesndus.
   - NTS: I think I typically lean towards consult and decide, but this might be a blind spot
 - Rules of thumb:
   - Decisions that bias winners and losers, highly decisive, sharing losses and pain, are best made by the leader